 Lower extremity ulcerations are seen commonly in patients with peripheral arterial and venous disease in cardiovascular practice.
 The recognized risk factors include tobacco use, hypertension, hyperlipidemia and diabetes for peripheral arterial disease and venous insufficiency and deep vein thrombosis in venous disease.
 The need to properly identify and diagnose the ulcers placing them in the correct category is imperative as the proper treatment can mean the difference between a healing ulcer or possible amputation of the affected limb.
 This review will cover the diagnosis and treatment of various lower extremity ulcers.
 Even with the best available care, at least 25% of leg ulcers and foot ulcers are not fully healed after 6 months of treatment.2

 Stogsdill M. Identification of Lower Extremity Ulcers, Evaluation and Treatment.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2019; 1(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.